 - Priority is given to a member from a Virginia, Maryland, or DC Tri Delta chapter, then a member of any Tri Delta chapter with a permanent residence in Northern Virginia, Maryland, or DC.

 Additional information, as well as the application form, are available on the Foundation website.

 The scholarship was officially presented to the Delta Delta Delta Foundation at Convention in 2002, was fully-endowed (at $25,000) in 2004, and the first scholarship was awarded in 2005 to a chapter member at the University of Richmond.
+This past year, the recipient was a Tri Delta at Virginia Tech.
 The chapter continues to collect funds for the scholarship in order to increase the amount of the endowment.
 Initially called the Northern Virginia Scholarship Fund, the scholarship was renamed in 2018 to the Barbara Downey Freson Scholarship Fund (BDFSF) to acknowledge the significant contributions of our past member in creating the fund.

 The Barbara Downey Freson Scholarship Fund (BDFSF) is supported and maintained by the Delta Delta Delta Foundation.
 Please consider making a tax-deductible donation to the Foundation in the name of the BDFSF.
 All contributions to the Foundation that are designated for the BDFSF are tax deductible in accordance with IRS regulations.
 Donations can be made through the Foundation's website.
 Please make sure to choose "Restricted for Other" under "The Gift is" and add "BDFSF" to the "If other, please specify" box.

 Northern Virginia Panhellenic Scholarship